lovetewari/KYC-Verification-Online/README.md

 - Adoption of Infrastructure as Code (IaC) principles using tools like Terraform or AWS CloudFormation for managing infrastructure configurations.
 - Implementation of auto-scaling policies based on resource utilization metrics for efficient resource allocation and cost management.
 - Incorporation of security measures such as encryption at rest and in transit, role-based access control (RBAC), and intrusion detection systems (IDS) for enhanced data protection and compliance.

+## Acknowledgements

+This project was developed as part of the Standard Chartered Hackathon.

+## Contributors

+- Love Tewari
+- Akash Thakur
+- Aryan Singh
+- Aditya Mishra
+- Anshuman Mishra
+- Vyshnavi Prabha